pulcher/ignite-learning-paths-training-aiml/aiml40/workshop-instructions.md

 * Upload the config.json file to the Notebook VM Jupyter environment
 * Open Notebook, follow instructions and run each cell step by step reading the code and reviewing the Azure ML SDK
-* Confirm in the top left corner the Kernel is set to 'Python 3.6 - AzureML' - if not select 'kernel' from the menu, 'change kernel', 'Pyhton 3.6 - AzureML'
+* Confirm in the top left corner the Kernel is set to 'Python 3.6 - AzureML' - if not select 'kernel' from the menu, 'change kernel', 'Python 3.6 - AzureML'
+* Read through all instructions in the notebook before running each cell
+* Downloading the dataset will take a few minutes so review the rest of the notebook whilst this is downloading

 In this notebook you will:
 * Connect from jupyter notebook to the Azure Machine Learning Service (using a config.json file)